top of page

 What's on this page:

-What this means for parents
+• What this Means for Parents;

-Stages 5 Wilms Tumor
+Understanding Stage 5 Wilms Tumor Diagnosis

 Stage 5 Wilms tumor is a unique form of childhood kidney cancer in which tumors are present in both kidneys at the time of diagnosis.
 This condition is known as bilateral Wilms tumor, meaning the disease affects both kidneys simultaneously rather than only one kidney.
 Unlike stage 1 through stage 4 Wilms tumor, stage 5 is not determined by how far the cancer has spread throughout the body.
 Instead, it is specifically defined by the presence of childhood kidney cancer in both kidneys at diagnosis.